Mouth Drawing In 5 Steps For Beginners (Video Tutorial)

 Even though the color of the lips differs from one person to the next, the vermilion border marks the space where the color of the lips ends and the color of the face begins.

-After you finish illustrating the Cupid’s bow, it’s time to add a small dip in the middle of the line where the upper and lower lip meet, like so:
+After you finish illustrating Cupid’s bow, it’s time to add a small dip in the middle of the line where the upper and lower lip meet, like so:

 You’ve now finished the outline for the upper lip!